2025 SEA Games: Sports selection

 During the third SEAGF council meeting for the 2025 SEA Games in December 2024, the organizing committee replaced ten medal events from the finalist list announced in October 2024 with new events across various sports, including dragon boat, rhythmic gymnastics, judo, esports, pencak silat, and woodball.
 Additionally, one medal event was removed from mountain biking, while six new medal events were introduced in athletics, road cycling, and sailing.
 As a result, the total number of events increased to 574, still falling short of the previous record of 580 set at the 2023 SEA Games in Phnom Penh, Cambodia.
+One medal event in sailing was later cancelled, thus setting the final events number to 573.

-During the first SEAGF coordination committee meeting for the 2025 SEA Games in February 2025, the organizing committee approved the inclusion of mixed martial arts (MMA) in the Games, following a request from the SEA Games Federation.
+During the first SEAGF coordination committee meeting for the 2025 SEA Games in February 2025, the organising committee approved the inclusion of mixed martial arts (MMA) in the Games, following a request from the SEA Games Federation.
 It was added under a new category called "value creation sports'".
 This decision arose from an agreement among Thailand, Malaysia, and Singapore—the hosts of upcoming SEA Games—which mandates that only sports featured in the current edition can be included in future events.
 Therefore, MMA was introduced to secure its eligibility for future competitions.
 However, it will not contribute to the official medal tally, as it is designated as a demonstration sport.